 Over past years, because of going backwards and forwards to the Greek island of Meis (Kastellorizo) to renew our visas, poor old Kaş had become no more of a stop off point for us.
-It was a few years since we’d spent any significant time there – and so, last week, when we had a car for the day, we decided to hit the road and head that way.
+It was a few years since we’d spent any significant time there.
+The time came to hire a car for the day, hit the road and head back to check out some things to do in Kaş.

 Kaş Antiphellos Theatre

 As ancient theatres go in Turkey, Antiphellos is not going to take your breath away and make you go ‘Wow!’
-We suspected that fact from what we had seen in the distance from the sea, but we were here for the views.
+We suspected that fact from what we had seen in the distance from the sea.
+Antiphellos isn’t huge by any stretch of the imagination.
+But we were here for the views.

-According to the information board at the entrance, it’s thought Antiphellos was constructed in the first quarter of the 1st Century BC from local limestone.
-In recent years, parts of the theatre have been restored using the same stone and it has been used for public events.
+According to the information board at the entrance, it’s thought the Hellenistic Antiphellos theatre was constructed in the first quarter of the 1st Century BC from local limestone.
+We’re on Akropolis Hill, here, and 28 rows of seats sat 4,000 spectators.
+In recent years, parts of the theatre have been restored using the same stone.
+26 rows remain and the theatre has been used for public events.

-And we didn’t not enjoy climbing to the top of the theatre to take in the scenery.
+And we didn’t not enjoy climbing to the top of the theatre via the mix of modern and ancient stone steps to take in the scenery.
 Meis is clearly visible.
 Strange to think that the lump of land in the sea opposite is another country; that as we looked across to it, the same staff were probably serving customers from the same bars and tavernas along the harbour.
+All those people we’ve so familiar with over the years.

 And back to Turkey.
-From the very top row of Antiphellos, looking eastwards, there are views of the bays and islets around Kaş and, of course, the town itself with the harbour wall jutting out, providing shelter and calmer waters for the boats and gülets moored up there.
+From the very top row of Antiphellos, looking eastwards, there are views of the bays and islets around Kaş.
+Views of the town itself with the harbour wall jutting out, providing shelter and calmer waters for the boats and gülets moored up there.

 Kaş Antiphellos Theatre – Useful Info